 Communication and Concurrency.
-The E-FORK rule creates two fresh names for each endpoint of a channel, returning one name and substituting the other in the body of the spawned thread, as well as creating a channel with two empty buffers.
-The E-SEND and E-RECEIVE rules send to and receive from a buffer.
-The E-CLOSE rule discards an empty buffer once a session is complete.
+The E-Fork rule creates two fresh names for each endpoint of a channel, returning one name and substituting the other in the body of the spawned thread, as well as creating a channel with two empty buffers.
+The E-Send and E-Receive rules send to and receive from a buffer.
+The E-Close rule discards an empty buffer once a session is complete.

 Cancellation.
-The E-CANCEL rule cancels an endpoint by creating a zapper thread.
-The E-ZAP rule ensures that when an endpoint is cancelled, all other endpoints in the buffer of the cancelled endpoint are also cancelled: it dequeues a value from the head of the buffer and cancels any endpoints contained within the dequeued value.
+The E-Cancel rule cancels an endpoint by creating a zapper thread.
+The E-Zap rule ensures that when an endpoint is cancelled, all endpoints in the buffer of the cancelled endpoint are also cancelled: it dequeues a value from the head of the buffer and cancels any endpoints contained within the dequeued value ($\frac{1}{2}U$).
 It is applied repeatedly until the buffer is empty.

 Raising Exceptions.
 Following Mostrous and Vasconcelos [2014], an exception is raised when it would be otherwise impossible for a communication action to succeed.
-The E-RECEIVEZAP rule raises an exception if an attempt is made to receive along a cancelled endpoint whose buffer is empty.
-Similarly, E-CLOSEZAP raises an exception if an attempt is made to close a channel where the peer endpoint has been cancelled.
+The E-RECEIVEZAP rule raises an exception if an attempt is made to receive along an endpoint whose buffer is empty and whose peer endpoint has been cancelled.
+Similarly, E-CloseZAP raises an exception if an attempt is made to close a channel where the peer endpoint has been cancelled.
 There is no rule for the case where a thread tries to send a value along a cancelled endpoint; the free names in the communicated value must eventually be cancelled, but this is achieved through E-ZAP.
 We choose not to raise an exception in this case since to do so would violate confluence, which we discuss in more detail in §3.4.
-Not raising exceptions on message sends to dead peers is standard behaviour for languages such as Erlang.
+Not raising exceptions on sends to dead peers is standard in languages such as Erlang.

 Handling Exceptions.
-The E-RAISE rule invokes the otherwise clause if an exception is raised, while also cancelling all endpoints in the enclosing pure context.
-If an unhandled exception occurs in a child thread, then all free endpoints in the evaluation context are cancelled and the thread is terminated (E-RAISECHILD).
-If the exception is in the main thread then all free endpoints are cancelled and the main thread reduces to halt (E-RAISEMAIN).
+The E-Raise rule invokes the otherwise clause if an exception is raised, while also cancelling all endpoints in the enclosing pure context.
+If an unhandled exception occurs in a child thread, then all free endpoints in the evaluation context are cancelled and the thread is terminated (E-RaiseChild).
+If the exception is in the main thread then all free endpoints are cancelled and the main thread reduces to halt (E-RaiseMain).